 At eight months old Danny’s life changed drastically.
-He was an active baby, starting to roll over to delight his parents, before an unknown virus attacked his toddler body.
+He was an active baby, starting to roll over to the delight of his parents, before an unknown virus attacked his toddler body.
 Danny grew paralyzed from the neck down.
 Over time he gained control of his upper body movements, from the fingertips up, but from his mid-chest down Danny lost all control.
 His physical growth was stunted, changed forever by an unknown cause.
-But, his spiritual life would develop no matter the circumstances, “My faith with God is still the same, it’s just unique to me and my wheelchair”.
+But, his spiritual life would develop no matter the circumstances.
+“My faith with God is still the same, it’s just unique to me and my wheelchair.”

 While friends run through life, making room for purpose and significance in sports and chasing work, life is more than running or walking towards significance for Danny.
 His purpose is much greater, much broader, and much better than physical movement.
 Growing up in a Christian community showed him this.